mupple/content/files/en-us/web/api/indexeddb_api/using_indexeddb/index.md

 ## Version changes while a web app is open in another tab

 When your web app changes in such a way that a version change is required for your database, you need to consider what happens if the user has the old version of your app open in one tab and then loads the new version of your app in another.
-When you call `open()` with a greater version than the actual version of the database, all other open databases must explicitly acknowledge the request before you can start making changes to the database (an `onblocked` event is fired until they are closed or reloaded).
+When you call `open()` with a greater version than the actual version of the database, all other open databases must explicitly acknowledge the request before you can start making changes to the database (a `blocked` event is fired until they are closed or reloaded).
 Here's how it works:

 ```js
 var openReq = mozIndexedDB.open("MyTestDatabase", 2);